backand/simple-noterious-app/README.md

 # Noterious

 Welcome to the Noterious app.
 It is built using AngularJS with Backand as the backend.
-If you would like to see it in action, visit http://noterio.backand.net; if you want to run it locally, read on!
+If you would like to see it in action, visit http://noterious.backand.net; if you want to run it locally, read on!

 ## Prerequisites
 Before you start, you will need:
 * [Git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * [Node.js and Node Package Manager (NPM)](https://nodejs.org/download/)

-## Setting up Backand
+## Getting started

 To start off, you will need to set up an account with Backand:
 * Navigate to [backand.com](https://www.backand.com/) and click `Sign Up`
 * Create an app (named whatever you want)
 * Click on your new app's URL
-* Continue with the following instructions:

-#### Build the model
-After app creation, paste the following JSON into the "Custom Model" text box on the "New Hosted Database" tab:
+* After app creation, in the "New Hosted Database" tab paste the following JSON into the "Custom Model" text box and click 'Next' :
 ```
 [
   {